GuillaumeZahnd/agentic-hybrid-retrieval/README.md

 💬 **Answer:** Based on the provided context, some tardigrade proteins, like the Dsup protein, are of interest to biomedical research because they protect DNA from damage caused by radiation (such as hydroxyl radicals) and ultraviolet-C light.
 Additionally, they can promote survival by binding to nucleosomes and upregulating DNA repair genes.

 ### `main_evaluator.py`

+> This script implements an LLM-as-a-Judge evaluation framework to audit the RAG pipeline's performance in production without labeled data.
+It automates the verification of faithfulness—identifying hallucinations by cross-referencing generated answers against retrieved contexts—while logging the accuracy of agentic routing decisions across different query complexities.
+>
+> 🛠️ Key technical pillars:
+>
+> "Production audit:" Uses high-reasoning models (Mistral Large) to grade pipeline outputs on a strict 1-5 scale.
+>
+> "Routing verification:" Tracks which path "Fast" vs. "Deep" was taken and compares it to the predefined query complexity.
+>
+> "Granular telemetry:" Provides detailed logs to visualize the relationship between retrieval depth, question difficulty, and final answer quality.

 🔍 Query: What are tardigrades commonly referred to as?